Multivariate Bicycle Codes: Tanner Graph Details

 \begin{definition}[Graph Isomorphism] Two graphs \(G\) and \(H\) are isomorphic if there exists a bijection

 from the vertices of \(G\) to the vertices of \(H\)—such that any two vertices \(u\) and \(v\) of \(G\) have an edge in \(G\) $\iff$ \(g(u)\) and \(g(v)\) have an edge in \(H\).

-Intuitively, we can relabel the vertices and edges of G to get those of H. This is what allows us to view the Tanner Graph of TB-QLDPC codes on the discrete torus. \end{definition}
+Intuitively, we can relabel the vertices and edges of G to get those of H. This is what allows us to view the Tanner Graph of MB-QLDPC codes on the discrete torus. \end{definition}

 Physical qubits are now bipartitioned into L and R qubits, $\frac{n}{2}$ = lm qubits each.
 L and R refer to the left and right blocks in the check matrix definition, $H_{X} = [A|B] \quad \text{and} \quad H_{Z} = [B^{T}|A^{T}] $.